Josh Hoey: 2025: World 800 meter indoor champion

+2026: Short track 800 meter world record

+On January 24, at the New Balance Indoor Grand Prix, Hoey broke Wilson Kipketer's nearly 29 year old world record of 1:42.67 in the short track 800 meters, clocking 1:42.50.

 Personal life

 Hoey comes from a running family.
 During the COVID-19 pandemic, the Hoey family built a track on their family farm outside Philadelphia, Pennsylvania.
 Hoey often trains with his brothers Jonah and Jaxson.
 His father Fran is a financial advisor and former athlete that has invested in his sons' track careers.